Truzor MM Documentation

 Confirmation requirements

-- Bitcoin (BTC): 1 confirmation before release unlocks.
+- Bitcoin (BTC): 1 confirmation before Release unlocks.
 Typical wait time 10–30 minutes.

 - Litecoin (LTC): 1 confirmation.
 Typical wait time 2–5 minutes — usually the fastest option.